-- NT LAN Manager (NTLM): This is a challenge-response authentication protocol that was used before Kerberos became available.
+- NT LAN Manager (NTLM): This challenge-response authentication protocol was used before Kerberos became available.
 However, an organization may still have servers that use NTLM.

 - Kerberos: Kerberos is an authentication protocol.
 It’s the default authentication protocol on Windows versions since Windows 2000 replacing the NTLM authentication protocol.
 This protocol works on the basis of tickets and requires the presence of a trusted party.
-See this link for more information https://web.mit.edu/kerberos/
+See this link for more information.

-Before digging dip into the authentication process of both NTLM and Kerberos, the table below gives a comparison for both protocols.
+Before digging deep into the authentication process of both NTLM and Kerberos, the table below gives a comparison of both protocols.

 - One is encrypted with the TGS secret key.

-- One is encrypted with the Client secret key.
+- One is encrypted with the Client’s secret key.

 Note: The TGS Session Key is the shared key between the client and the TGS.
 The Client secret key is the hash of the user credentials (username+password).